knazran/monsters-among-us/content/advocate-with-mau/editable/volunteers-and-vacancies.md

 We provide volunteering and job opportunities with different levels of workload and challenges, and we promise there is something for everyone.
 If this sounds like a great opportunity to you, hop on board to join us, and we shall work together soon.

 No postings available currently.
-But if you are interested to join us, <a style="color:#45818A" href="http://bit.ly/sayamaujoinmau">click here.</a>
+But if you are interested to join us, Just click [sign up here](http://bit.ly/sayamaujoinmau)!